sergenyalcin/cluster-api-provider-kind/README.md

 At this point it was necessary to make the following basic assumptions:

 - The spec.clusterName field of a created KINDCluster will not be changed after a certain time.
-(I didn't define this field as immutable in the code, but I implemented the controller, assuming it wouldn't.)
+(I didn't define this field as immutable in the code, but I implemented the controller, assuming it wouldn't.
+A webhook can be written to validate this.)

 - I designed the API thinking that the spec.clusterName field should be mandatory.
 Therefore, it was assumed that a name should be given at the creation stage of each cluster.